 7 Ways to Lead Positively without the Title

-Real leaders don’t depend on the “leader” label to launch their leadership legacy.
+Real leaders do not depend on the “leader” label to launch their leadership legacy.
 They lead in the moment anyway.

-Here’s what I mean by that – a leader by definition is one who is in the top role by title or influence relating to a group, team, organization, business or country.
+Here is what I mean by that – a leader is one who is in the top role by title or influence relating to a group, team, organization, business, or country.
 Because of this, many everyday employees don’t consider it the right time to begin their own leadership efforts.
-They are waiting for the promotion, the position, the award or the outside recognition – to confirm that they are worthy of the status and authority to be designated the leader.
+They are waiting for the promotion, the position, the award, or the outside recognition – to confirm that they are worthy of the status and authority to be designated the leader.
 The problem with this is that it seriously postpones their ability to actualize their potential.

 You are a Leader by Action not Title

-A real leader doesn’t depend on a title – a real leader leads through everyday actions, ordinary events and unusual circumstances.
+A real leader does not depend on a title – a real leader leads through everyday actions, ordinary events, and unusual circumstances.
 Real leadership is about positive influence.
-People who influence positively do so because it’s right and makes a difference not because of their title or even the desire to have one.
-If you’re waiting for someone else to call you a leader, you’ll be severely disappointed when that day finally comes and you realize nothing really changes besides the expectations others have for you.
+People who influence positively do so because it is right and makes a difference not because of their title or even the desire to have one.
+If you are waiting for someone else to call you a leader, you will be severely disappointed when that day finally comes, and you realize nothing really changes besides the expectation’s others have for you.
 Taking it upon yourself to influence others positively in ways you can, right now, gives you time to practice, gain experience and build your confidence for more difficult challenges later.

-To be completely honest, I think there’s a very valid reason most employees would rather follow than attempt to lead through positive influence- they’re afraid of failure.
+To be completely honest, I think there is a very valid reason most employees would rather follow than attempt to lead through positive influence- they are afraid of failure.
 When you start holding yourself to higher standards, you have further to fall when you fail.
 This can be an intimidating fear to conquer; however, I encourage you to challenge yourself.
 Failing and making mistakes are risks that are worth your while, especially when they are done in efforts to achieve more, inspire more and become more.
-The best leaders aren’t the ones that avoid mistakes, they are the ones that make the most of the mistakes they make.
+The best leaders are not the ones that avoid mistakes, they are the ones that make the most of the mistakes they make.